9 injured in shooting near beach in Hollywood, Florida

 Alvie Carlton Scott III said he was on the beach when he suddenly heard numerous gunshots.
 He said he hid behind a tree and then fled the area after a police officer told people to run.

-Jamie Ward, who was also on the broadwalk, said several young men were fighting in front of the stores when one pulled a gun and started shooting.
+Jamie Ward, who was also on the promenade, said several young men were fighting in front of the stores when one pulled a gun and started shooting.

 Videos posted on Twitter on Monday evening showed emergency medical crews responding and providing aid to multiple injured people.